wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

-previous modeling work demonstrates that representing the perineurium with a thin layer approximation (Rm = rho\*peri\_thk), rather than as a thinly meshed domain, reduces mesh complexity and is a reasonable approximation \[1\].
+previous modeling work demonstrates that representing the perineurium with a thin layer approximation (Rm = rho\*peri\_thk), rather than as a thinly meshed domain, reduces mesh complexity and is a reasonable approximation needrefhere.
 Therefore, perineurium can be modeled with a thin layer approximation (except with “peanut” fascicles; see an example in [Fig 2](https://doi.org/10.1371/journal.pcbi.1009285.g002)), termed “contact impedance” in COMSOL (if ***Model’s*** `“use_ci”` parameter is true ([S8 Text](S8-JSON-file-parameter-guide))), which relates the normal component of